tjense25/METAFORA/README.md

 To call methylation outliers on the sex chromosomes, we take a sex-stratified approach to bypass the complexities of dealing with varying sex chromosome copynumbers and X-chromosome inactivation.
 So, X-chromosome outliers are called separately in XX and in XY individuals, and Y-chromosome outliers will only be called in XY individuals.
 Sex chromosome copy number is automatically estimated based on depth found on both chromosome X and chromosome Y. If a sample does not cluster well with either XX or XY individuals, because they, for instance, have a rare sex chromosome combination (X, XXX, XYY, etc.), they will be flagged and excluded from analyses.

 <img width="937" alt="image" src="https://github.com/user-attachments/assets/db392990-fbef-4d61-8c5c-e6eeab1f0167">

+## How large a sample size is needed to run Metafora?
+As with all outlier analyses, the larger the reference population, the more power you have to detect robust outliers.
+We recommend at least **30 samples** per tissue to start using Metafora to call outliers, though the more samples the better.
+Sample size could be increased by using publically available sequencing data of a matched tissue (and adjusting for sequencing modality as a `Batch` covariate if public data are coming from a different sequencing type).

+By decreasing the default MAX_ABS_ZSCORE threshold, it could be possible to detect outliers with less samples but these outliers will be less reliable, and one might also find more false positives.

+For sex-stratified outliers on the X and Y chromosome, it is recommended to have at least 20-30 samples per sex as well.

 ## Running Metafora